 And I caution you, my friends, not to fall prey to this stuff.

-This is once again it's a poll.
+This is, once again, it's a poll.

 We know how skewed recent samples of polls showing Bush's approval rating way, way down have been.

-But in addition, uh a friend of mine, after seeing this poll, went and did some research and found an almost identical story from 2003.
+But in addition, a friend of mine, after seeing this poll, went and did some research and found an almost identical story from 2003.

 And that story said that the Democrats had a great chance in 2004.

-And the headline, the Democratic Party and the 2004 election.
+Mark Penn is the DLC's pollster and the headline, The Democratic Party and the 2004 Election.

-Fifteen months from the 2004 election, President Bush appears vulnerable, presenting Democrats with a real opportunity.
+15 months from the 2004 election, President Bush appears vulnerable, presenting Democrats with a real opportunity.

 The good news is that Democrats already have a set of principles that appeal to all of these groups.